Mount Fay: Geology

 Like other mountains in Banff Park, Mount Fay is composed of sedimentary rock laid down during the Precambrian to Jurassic periods.
 Formed in shallow seas, this sedimentary rock was pushed east and over the top of younger rock during the Laramide orogeny.

 Climate

 Based on the Köppen climate classification, Mount Fay is located in a subarctic climate zone with cold, snowy winters, and mild summers.
 Winter temperatures can drop below −20 °C with wind chill factors below −30 °C.

-In popular culture

-Mount Fay is also the name of a ficticious mountain in the 2025 game Hollow Knight: Silksong, located in the north-west corner of the game's kingdom of Pharloom.
-A double-jump ability can be found there.